Spin stiffness and resilience phase transition in a noisy toric-rotor code: Toric-rotor code

 where \(\varepsilon_{e,f}=\pm1\) specifies the orientation of an edge, such that \(\varepsilon_{e,f}\) is set to $+1$ ($-1$) if the orientation of the corresponding edge matches clockwise (anticlockwise) circulation around the associated face; see Fig.~\ref{TR}.
 Vertex stabilizers are constructed as the product of \(Z(\phi)\) operators incident on each vertex:

 where \(\varepsilon_{e,v}=\pm1\) is set to $-1$ ($+1$) if the corresponding edge is incoming to (outgoing from) the associated vertex; see Fig.~\ref{TR}.
 The specific definition of stabilizers according to orientation of the lattice edges ensures that the vertex and face stabilizer operators commute, that is, \([A_v(\phi),B_f(m)]=0\).
-In particular, it is simple to check that for any arbitrary orientation attached to edges the commutation relation is held.
+In particular, it is simple to check that for any choice of edge orientations, the commutation relation holds.
 However, in this work, we restrict our attention to the specific orientation shown in Fig.~\ref{TR}.

 Due to the torus topology, the subspace of the code includes two logical rotors.
-In order to characterize logical states of the code, note that the logical subspace consists of all states that are stabilized by every vertex \(A_v(\phi)\) and face stabilizer \( B_f(m)\), with eigenvalue \(+1\).
+In order to characterize logical states of the code, note that the logical subspace consists of all states that are stabilized by every vertex \(A_v(\phi)\) and face stabilizer \(B_f(m)\), with eigenvalue \(+1\).
 Starting from the configuration in which all rotors have angular momentum \(\ell=0\), one of the logical states can be expressed in the following unnormalized form:

-Here $M$ refers to number of rotors, $\prod_{f}$ refers to a product corresponding to all independent faces of the lattice and $n_f \in\mathbb{Z}$ is an integer corresponding to each face $f$.
+Here $M$ refers to the number of rotors, $\prod_{f}$ refers to a product corresponding to all independent faces of the lattice, and $n_f \in\mathbb{Z}$ is an integer corresponding to each face $f$.
 The above state can also be defined as the limit of a normalized state.
 As discussed in \cite{Royer2020,Xu2024b}, one can use a standard regularization procedure by applying a Gaussian envelope to the ideal state:

 where $\Delta > 0$ is the regularization parameter and $\mathcal{N}_{\Delta}$ is a normalization constant proportional to a Jacobi theta function.
 In the limit $\Delta \to 0$, we recover the ideal state given in Eq.~(\ref{ketG}).